 Many people store surplus fat around their stomach area.
 This, in turn, requires them to diet a little harder and to reduce that stubborn fat around the belly, (midriff or core).
 For a high number of people, the primary focus should be shedding (or stripping back) body fat.
 This is more crucial around the belly.
 Some have sufficient ab muscles (core) to give them a head-turning 6-pack, already.
 All they have to do is become lean enough for it to show.
 Once you become leaner and can start seeing your 6-pack, then you can add some ab-specific work to help increase your abdominal density and thickness.

-Body Fat Level; How Much Is Required?:
+Body Fat Level – How Much Is Required for ABS to appear?

 With a body fat percentage below 14%, men can start showing their 6-pack form.
 Yet, under 10% body fat gives a broader, cover model look, allowing for a more-defined 6-pack, while revealing the lower abs, also.